code2k13/pipico_speech_recognition/README.md

 ## How it works

-Please read this article for more details on the technique that was used to train the model more information on debugging.
+Please read this article [WIP] for more details on the technique that was used to train the model more information on debugging.

 ## Adjusting detection threshold